eslint/eslint/docs/src/maintain/manage-issues.md

             * **Low**: Doesn't affect many users.
             * **Medium**: Affects most users or has a noticeable effect on user experience.
             * **High**: Affects a lot of users, is a breaking change, or otherwise will be very noticeable to users.
-        * If you can't properly triage the issue, move the issue back to the "Needs Triage" column in the Triage project so someone else can triage it.
+        * If you can't properly triage the issue or pull request, move the issue back to the "Needs Triage" column in the Triage project so someone else can triage it.
+        * If a pull request references an already accepted issue, move it to the "Implementing" column in the Triage project.
         * If you have triaged the issue, move the issue to the "Ready for Dev Team" column in the Triage project.

 ## Evaluation Process